 Rising Sun Pottery and teaching workshop commitments finally became too

 much and Gary dropped his membership.
-The guild meets once a month for a
+The guild meets several times a year

-business/demonstration meeting and is host to several workshops each year
+for a business/demonstration meeting and is host to several workshops each

-that brings some of the best known potters to Charlotte.
-In addition, the Guild
+year that brings some of the best known potters to Charlotte.
+In addition, the

-organizes two pottery sales for Guild members, one each in the spring and fall.
+Guild organizes two pottery sales for their members, one each in the spring and

-an established potter who teaches the majority of the workshops.
+an established potter who teaches the majority of the workshop.
 This frees him up for things

-such as making sure that the blender is working properly for making Margaritas, and the CD
+such as making sure that the blender is working properly for making Margaritas, and that the

-player is loaded with Jimmy Buffet, etc.....
+CD player is loaded with Jimmy Buffet, etc...
 As we all know, "it's always 5 o'clock somewhere!"

 At the September workshop, Gary provides the instruction, tailoring it to meet each potter's

-As you can see, Gary's commitment to learning and sharing that knowledge is the foundation of Rising Sun's operation.
-Call the studio today to find out how you can start a creative journey in clay!
+As you can see, Gary's commitment to learning and sharing his knowledge is the foundation of Rising Sun Pottery’s teaching experience.
+Call the studio today to find out how you can start your own creative journey in clay!